HLSLDocs/win32/desktop-src/direct3dhlsl-unify/hlsl-operator.md

 Reads texel data without any filtering or sampling in the first mip level.

+RW objects can write texel data to the texture object.

 Operator signatures vary per supported TextureObject type:

 ```syntax